dockstore/dockstore-documentation/docs/end-user-topics/language-support.rst

 [6] Does not support some file-path based imports.
 See :ref:`BioData Catalyst Limitations <anvil-limitations>` for limitations.

-[7] Does not support file-path or http(s) based imports.
-See :ref:`DNAstack Limitations <dnastack-limitations>` for limitations.

-[8] Does not support some file-path based imports.
+[7] Does not support some file-path based imports.
 See :ref:`Terra Limitations <terra-limitations>` for limitations.

-[9] Gets workflow content directly from GitHub.
+[8] Gets workflow content directly from GitHub.
 See :ref:`Nextflow Limitations <nextflow-limitations>` for details.

-[10] All verified Dockstore WDL tools/workflows were tested successfully.
+[9] All verified Dockstore WDL tools/workflows were tested successfully.
 However, we anticipate that more testing is needed for WDL workflows that use language features not contained within that dataset.

-[11] Use the Dockstore CLI optional parameter --wdl-output-target which allows you to specify a remote path to provision output files to ex: s3://oicr.temp/testing-launcher/
+[10] Use the Dockstore CLI optional parameter --wdl-output-target which allows you to specify a remote path to provision output files to ex: s3://oicr.temp/testing-launcher/

 .. _converting-file-path-based-imports-to-public-http-s-based-imports-for-wdl: